10 Snakes Which Prey On Eggs

 Source: iNaturalist user Chung-Yen – CC BY 4.0

 Being an egg lover, one of their favourite foods in captivity is chicken egg yolk, which they grab from the hands of keepers ravenously.
-In the wild, they eat many bird eggs, but particularly love green sea turtle (Chelonia mydas) eggs.
+In the wild, they eat many bird eggs, but particularly love eggs of the green sea turtle (Chelonia mydas).

 Argus Snail Sucker, Sibon argus